Bold Hearts. Brilliant Minds.

 • September – Visit scholarships.ucr.edu to research scholarship opportunities.

-• March (TBD) – Admission notifications begin via My.UCR.EDU.
+• March – Admission notifications begin via My.UCR.EDU.
 Confirm whether your student’s high school has filed the Cal Grant GPA verification form by the March 2 deadline.
 Visit csac.ca.gov to learn more.
 If there are changes to your student’s academic courses or performance, share them via admissions.ucr.edu/ask.
 Note: Admitted international students who require a student visa to study in the United States, must obtain a Form I-20 (Certificate of Eligibility for Nonimmigrant, F-1 Student Status).
 They will receive their Form I-20 via email.
 Students must complete and upload all required documents.
 After they submit their Statement of Intent to Register (SIR), they can upload their Form I-20 and required documents as soon as possible.

 • March 1 – Housing contracts become available.

 • May 10 – Submit the Housing contract.
+(If your student is admitted, they'll need to submit the SIR by first.)

-• May 15 – Submit the Statement of Legal Residence (SLR).
+• May 15Deadline to submit the Statement of Intent to Register (SIR) and deposit.
+Submit the Statement of Legal Residence (SLR).

 • June – Take the Mathematics Advisory Exam (MAE) and Entry Level Writing Requirement (ELWR).